Skip to main content

 1. Retirement or disability benefits

-2. Remaining benefits
+2. Other benefits

 3. Consolidated rights provision

-• Corporate social security plans and other collective insurance contracts that implement the pension commitments assumed by companies.
+• Corporate social security plans and other collective insurance contracts that implement the pension commitments assumed by companies

 It is necessary to distinguish:

-1. Business social security plans:
+1. Corporate social security plans:

-Regarding the right of redemption in collective insurance contracts that implement the pension commitments assumed by companies, see the first Additional Provision of the Personal Income Tax Law .
+Regarding the right of redemption in collective insurance contracts that implement pension commitments assumed by companies, see the first Additional Provision of the Personal Income Tax Law .

 • Insured pension plans